algorandfoundation/docs/docs/get-started/dapps/reach.md

 A few tips before getting started.
 The goal of this guide is to get you up and running with a working prototype that represents a real use case, as quickly as possible.
 We use a hands-on example to teach you basic design principles and best practices for building dApps with Reach on Algorand.
 This guide does not cover all the details of the dApp backend and frontend code.
 This is intentional so that you can focus on solidifying higher-level concepts that will be the foundation for building any dApp on Algorand using Reach.
 So don’t worry if you don’t understand what everything does in the solution.
 This is expected!
 After you feel comfortable with the basics, you can head over to the detailed [Reach documentation](https://docs.reach.sh/) and work on becoming an expert in the Reach language.

-All of the code for this guide is located [here] (https://github.com/algorand/reach-auction).
+All of the code for this guide is located [here](https://github.com/algorand/reach-auction).
 The `index.mjs` and `index.rsh` files are included, so follow along!

 Now let’s get started.